mozartrafi/cocoa-bot-music/README.md

 6. Start it with `npm start`, and you're done!

 Notes:
-1. You only need to configure .env file when you're using the [Docker image](https://github.com/zhycorp/disc-11#Docker)
+1. You only need to configure `.env` file when you're using the [Docker image](https://github.com/zhycorp/disc-11#Docker)
-2. If you're using "Deploy to Heroku" button, you don't need to do this.
+2. If you're using **Deploy to Heroku** button, you don't need to do this.

 ## Installation

-Without optional packages
+Without optional packages:
 ```sh
 $ npm install --no-optional
 ```

-With optional packages (recommended)
+With optional packages (recommended):
 ```sh
 $ npm install
 ```